Binary67/Ubuntu/README.md

+# Main
-# Collections of Ubuntu Solutions for some issues
+Collections of Ubuntu Solutions for some issues